RochaDiego04/hounter/README.md

 - @babel/preset-env: A Babel preset to compile ES6+ to ES5.
 - gulp-terser: A Gulp plugin to minify JavaScript.
 - browser-sync: A tool to synchronize browser testing.

+## JSON SERVER

+Use this npm library to simulate a REST API within a port of our localhost.

+### 1. Run the script npm run start

+This script will be watching for any updates in our db.json file.